 Carbon life testing

-Environmental legislation to protect our environment is increasingly requiring gas-phase emission control systems to reduce harmful gas emissions or control nuisance odours.
+Legislation to protect our environment increasingly requires a gas-phase emission control system to reduce harmful gas emissions or control nuisance odours.

 Part of the EXEON mission is to supply workplaces with clean air through the design, installation and servicing of emission control systems.
 Our expert advice, innovative design and practical solutions ensure you can benefit from an emission control system that protects both your workforce and local environment.